fsxfreak/Catreon/README.txt

 Drivable car (low priority)

 Source files can be found in /src
-If you want to fork this, you will have to download Ogre3D, Bullet, and irrKlang separately, and fix the directories in the Visual Studio solution.
+If you want to fork this, you will have to download Ogre3D, Bullet, and irrKlang separately, and create your own project/solution.
 Unfortunately, no one will want to fork this. :(